Baryon acoustic oscillations from the cross-correlation of Ly$\alpha$ absorption and quasars in eBOSS DR14: Fits of the cross-correlation

 The fit of the cross-correlation prefers a vanishing contribution from the quasar-HCD correlation term ($b_{\rm HCD}\approx0$).
 This preference is in contrast to the Ly$\alpha$ auto-correlation of \mbox{\citet{2019agathe}} where the HCD model is a crucial element to obtain a good fit (but does not affect the BAO peak position measurement).
 The best-fit radial coordinate shift $\Delta r_{\parallel}$ is consistent with zero systematic redshift error, but the parameter is strongly correlated with the amplitude of the relativistic dipole.
 Setting $A_{\rm rel1}=0$ in the fit yields $\Delta r_{\parallel}=-0.92\pm0.12$, in good agreement with the value reported in dMdB17.
 The best fit suggests marginal support for a non-zero value of $A_{\rm rel1}$, and the combined fit increases the significance of this result.
 However, even with sufficient statistical significance, its correlation with $\Delta r_{\parallel}$ (as well as other potential systematic errors on $A_{\rm rel1}$) prevents claims of a discovery of relativistic effects.
-The parameters $\beta_{\alpha}$, $\sigma_{v}$ and $\xi_{0}^{\rm TP}$ all have best-fit values in agreement with the result of dMdB17.
+The parameters $\sigma_{v}$ and $\xi_{0}^{\rm TP}$ have best-fit values in agreement with the result of dMdB17.

 Among the metals, only SiIII(120.7) has a bias parameter significantly different from zero ($>4\sigma$) to show evidence for large-scale correlations with quasars.
 The imprints of the metal correlations are visible in the line-of-sight direction in Figure~\ref{figure::xi_slices}.

 Besides the standard approach, we have also performed non-standard analyses, described in Appendix~\ref{section::nonstandard}, to search for unexpected systematic errors in the BAO peak-position measurement.
 The results for the non-standard fits of the cross-correlation are summarized in Table~\ref{table::nonstandard}.
 No significant changes of the best-fit values of $(\alpha_{\perp},\alpha_{\parallel})$ are observed.
 We have also divided the data to perform fits of the cross-correlation for a low- and a high-redshift bin as described in Appendix~\ref{section::zbins}.
 These fits are summarized in Table~\ref{table::zbins} and yield consistent best-fit BAO parameters for the two bins.